 In 2024, the Board met on 15 occasions.
 The Board addressed strategic matters, financial performance and matters relating to customers, employees, sustainability and risk management over the course of the year.
-Each year, the Board holds a strategy meeting at which the company's strategic agenda is addressed from all three dimensions - business,
+Each year, the Board holds a strategy meeting at which the company's strategic agenda is addressed from all three dimensions - business, social and environmental sustainability.

-Corporate Governance Report Auditor's opinion Presentation of the Board of Directors Presentation of management social and environmental sustainability.
 In order to give all Directors a deeper understanding of the company's sustainability management, the company's specialists in various fields are regularly invited to Board meetings to present specific issues.
 The Directors bring their experience from other directorships and constantly challenge the Executive Management Team to ensure sustainable development in line with the company's strategy.
 The Board is also involved in preparing the company's materiality analysis.